crsl4/phylogenetics-class/syllabus.md

 7. Reproducible script: step-by-step description of the methodology that can be easily followed by others.
 This can be the link to a github repository or an actual file

 Some notes:
-- You do not need to run all the steps in the phylogenomics pipeline on your data, but your results should at least contain a comparison of phylogenies from at least two different approaches as well as measures of support to the final estimated trees
+- You do not need to run all the steps in the phylogenomics pipeline on your data, but your results should at least contain a comparison of phylogenies from **at least two different inference methods** as well as measures of support to the final estimated trees
 - There are no page restrictions on the project report
 - In the Methods section, it is not enough to write "we used X, Y, and Z".
-For every software, you should write (not with this wording necessarily) "We used X (reference) which [short description of the methodology].
+For every software/method, you should write (not with this wording necessarily) "We used X (reference) which [short description of the methodology].
 We chose X because [short description of strengths].
 We know that X has the following limitations [short description of weaknesses] and that it has the main following assumptions [short description of the assumptions].
 The software X requires the user to input the following parameters: [parameter/user choices selected]"
     - Advice: read the software paper of the software you are citing and create a cheatsheet for yourself with the above items: description, strengths, weaknesses, assumptions, user choices
 - There is not a specific file format required, but the chosen format should allow for an easy way to evaluate and offer feedback (for both peer evaluation and instructor evaluation).
 In particular,
     - markdown/Rmarkdown/latex files could be pushed to github for an easy evaluation via github comments or pull requests